Inside the Tunis Art Scene: Galleries, Residencies, and Creative Spaces

 Monday-Saturday, 10am-6pm

-Established in 1994, Elmarsa Gallery plays an important role in the Arab art community by representing modern and contemporary artists from the Arab world.
-Exhibitions regularly feature the historical and cultural diversity of the region and its intersection with cotemporary global issues.
-The gallery participates in prestigious international art fairs and opened its second location in Dubai in 2015.
-The gallery is located in the historic palace El Abdalliya Essoughra, adjacent to one of the oldest cafés in the city, and has become an informal meeting place for local and international intellectuals.
+Elmarsa Gallery was established in 1994 and plays a significant role in the Arab art scene, representing modern and contemporary artists from across the region.
+Its exhibitions often explore the historical and cultural diversity of the Arab world in dialogue with contemporary global issues.
+The gallery regularly participates in major international art fairs and expanded its presence with a second location in Dubai in 2015.

 Entrance to TGM Gallery in La Marsa (Image: TGM Gallery)